Can I Be Arrested for Drugs That Aren't Mine?

 - Negotiate for dismissal or reduced charges

-If you've been charged with drugs, legal help isn't optional—it's essential.
+If you've been charged with possession of drugs, legal help can be essential to obtaining the outcome you need.

 Special Considerations for Students, First-Time Offenders, and Professionals